WarrickSmith/music-manager/Docs/mm-plan.md

 5. **Storage Integration**

-   - Use Appwrite Storage server-side for all file operations, saving metadata in the MusicFile collection.
+   - Use Appwrite Storage server-side node.js SDK API actions for all file operations, saving metadata in the MusicFile collection.
    - Add validation for file types and size limits server-side.

 6. **UI/UX**